cbitter78/What-I-am-Learning/books/design_it.md

 > Awareness of the four design mindsets gives us new techniques for getting out of a rut.
 If you get stuck, choose a new mindset to get yourself unstuck.

+### Risk

+- Let Risk be your guide
+    > We can use that slight sinking feeling in our guts to our advantage.
+Risk is an excellent indicator of what might prevent us from succeeding.
+To harness the power of our guts, write down all the things that worry you about the software system.
+Next, prioritize the items on your list so that the things likely to cause the most trouble are highest on the list.
+Finally, pick one of the top things you’re worried about and choose a design mindset to reduce the risk.
+- Identify Conditions and Consequences
+    > The condition is a fact about the world that is currently true.
+The consequence is something bad that might happen in the future as a direct result of the condition.

+> Risks are the GPS for our design process.
+They tell us where we are, where we’re going, and how much we have left to design.

 ## Quotes